The Personal History Of David Copperfield review: Dev Patel steals show

 - Read more: Dev Patel speaks out on colourblind casting in ‘David Copperfield’ movie: “Dickens is a truly universal story”

 An unexpected combo though it might be, Iannucci’s modern take on a Victorian classic sees the cult satirist using all of his trademark innovation and wit.
-Instead of drastically reinventing the well-worn tale about a boy whose father dies when he is young, here he excels in making sure that it’s loaded with warm, inclusive humour and a star-studded ensemble cast that helps to liven up a potentially dull, old-fashioned story.
+Instead of drastically reinventing the well-worn tale about a boy whose mother dies when he is young, here he excels in making sure that it’s loaded with warm, inclusive humour and a star-studded ensemble cast that helps to liven up a potentially dull, old-fashioned story.

 Dev Patel, now 12 years on from his big screen debut in Slumdog Millionaire, delivers his finest performance to date in the titular role.
 As Copperfield, he expertly embodies the everyman awkwardly attempting to navigate the challenges of upper class society, bringing every ounce of his Hollywood-honed charm to the role.
-Much has been made of the film’s colour-blind casting (Copperfield was white in the novel) but Patel’s exemplary turn proves why period dramas needn’t be stuffed with the same faces.
+Much has been made of the film’s colour-blind casting but Patel’s exemplary turn proves why period dramas needn’t be stuffed with the same faces.

-Speaking of which, Tilda Swinton is brilliant in a surprisingly comic turn as Copperfield’s hippophobic aunt, while Hugh Laurie steals the spotlight as Mr Dick, who is obsessed with kites.
+Speaking of which, Tilda Swinton is brilliant in a surprisingly comic turn as Copperfield’s donkey-phobic aunt, while Hugh Laurie steals the spotlight as Mr Dick, who is obsessed with kites.
 Best of all is Ben Whishaw as Uriah Heep – Copperfield’s slimy adversary with a well-nursed addiction to cake.
 Most are rare or first-time Iannucci collaborators, but long term fans concerned about a lack of humour shouldn’t worry.
 The Death Of Stalin writer has a knack for pairing comic actors with whip-smart scripts – and this is used to great effect here too.
 In one early scene, Copperfield, still submerged in the horrors of the Victorian workhouse, is informed of his mother’s death.
 Far from the predictable harrowing moment, it’s unexpectedly transformed into several minutes of bleakly comic awkwardness.

 She's a little eccentric, but all the best aunts are!
 Don't miss Tilda Swinton in #DavidCopperfield.
 In cinemas Jan 24.
 (No donkeys allowed 🐴) pic.twitter.com/geO7V6R5ok